Site-decorated model for unconventional frustrated magnets: Ultranarrow phase crossover and two-dimensional spin reversal transition: One dimension

-As shown in Fig.~\ref{Fig:phasediagram}(a) for $h_\mathrm{eff}$, Fig.~\ref{Fig:phasediagram}(b) for $ \langle \sigma_i \rangle$, and End Matter for $ \langle b_i \rangle$, the essential physics of UNPC---driven by the hidden half-ice (\typea spins are fully ordered), half-fire (\typeb spins are fully disordered) state in the bond-decorated Ising model~\cite{Yin_Ising_III_PRL}---has been reproduced in the site-decorated model.
+As shown in Figs.~\ref{Fig:phasediagram}(d)--\ref{Fig:phasediagram}(f), the essential physics of UNPC---driven by the hidden half-ice (\typea spins are fully ordered), half-fire (\typeb spins are fully disordered) state in the bond-decorated Ising model~\cite{Yin_Ising_III_PRL}---has been reproduced in the site-decorated model.
 In this framework, $\langle \sigma_i \rangle$ flips from $+1$ to $-1$ at a fixed $T_0$, while $2\delta T$ narrows exponentially as $J$ increases.